will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/messages/client/subscribe.md

 This is the format for a Cardano specific object in the `topics` array.
 A client can subscribe to multiple accounts at once by providing multiple objects or one by one at any given time.

+The client can provide multiple starting `points` in the mandatory `points` array.
+The first valid point provided in the array will be used as the starting point.
+If all the points are invalid, the subscription will fail.
+In case of an empty array, starting point will be the genesis.
 ```json
 {
   "blockchain": {